 - Exterior/Night is Green

 The colors on a stripboard make it easy for us to bundle by color (interiors and time of day).
-Our job is to arrange them into the best use of our time and energy, as well as the availability of our locations and other resources.
+Our job is to arrange them so as to maximize our time and energy, including the availability of our locations and any other resources.

 5. Shoot scenes by location